MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.

 - [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
-This method is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end user interruptions can occur during its lifetime.
+This method is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.

 - [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (like description, installation time, size).